8 Great Research Opportunities in Mechanical Engineering for High School Students

 Cost/Stipend: $4,000 (cost of instruction, room, and board).
 No stipend is offered, although need-based financial aid is available.

+This is a highly selective program for students interested in conducting STEM research.
+Selected students will work on a research project under the mentorship of a university researcher.
+You can indicate your preference for a research area (which includes mechanical engineering projects).
 Additional program activities include record-keeping, writing research proposals and final reports, tours, field trips, social events, workshops, library work, career guidance, and conference-style research presentations.
-Students can also prepare their projects for a local or national science fair.
+You can also prepare your project for a local or national science fair.

 Location: MIT, Cambridge, MA